-Crisis Planning for 2018: 5 Threats That Still Pack a Punch
+Crisis Planning: 5 Threats That Still Pack a Punch

 Wow!
-2017 year has been a wild ride for crisis managers.
+The past four years has been a wild ride for crisis managers.

-Given all of that, you might wonder how any organization could anticipate and prepare for what lies around the corner in 2018.
+Given all of that, you might wonder how any organization could anticipate and prepare for what lies around the corner.

 Here’s a ‘famous five’ that should be in any organization’s plan:

-- Data Leaks – this has been a problem for years, but it seems that defenses are still not in place, even among those who handle large amounts of sensitive data.
-The spectacular Equifax example is a doozy.
+- Data Leaks – this has been a problem and will be a problem for many years to come.
+Defenses are not in place, even among those who handle large amounts of sensitive data.

-- Extreme Weather – never the most fashionable or exciting part of a crisis plan, but this year proved how important it is to have a response mapped out, especially for internal employee communication.
-Organizations in Houston, Florida and Puerto Rico, among many others, are still coping with the after effects of named storms.
+- Extreme Weather – never the most fashionable or exciting part of a crisis plan, but year year proves how important it is to have a response mapped out, especially for internal employee communication.
+Organizations in California, Texas, Florida and Puerto Rico, among many others, are still coping with the after effects.

 - Corporate Malfeasance – it’s always awkward presenting a crisis plan to senior management that anticipates what will happen if one of them goes off the rails.
-But in recent months we have had examples of sexual misconduct, miss-use of company jets, bullying in the workplace and all the usual financial shenanigans.
+With examples of sexual misconduct, miss-use of company jets, bullying in the workplace and all the usual financial shenanigans, this cannot be overlooked.

 - Workplace Shootings – horrific to contemplate and difficult to plan against, but it must be in your preparedness toolkit.
-Sadly, and tragically, events in 2017 have shown this is a very real threat.
+Sadly, and tragically, events continue to show this is a very real threat.